freeCodeCamp/learn-bash-scripting-by-building-five-programs/TUTORIAL.md

 ### 800.1

-Add a "shebang" at the top of your new script.
+Add a `shebang` at the top of your new script.
 It should use `bash` again like other two.

 #### HINTS